TeamSigma-SSI/Hackathon/README.md

-This Repository contains the code to the analysis of WPI in reference of the problem Statement 1
+This Repository contains the code to the analysis of problem Statement 1